This newly released Hubble image shows quasar 3C 273, which resides in a giant elliptical galaxy in the constellation of Virgo.

 Quasars are capable of emitting hundreds or even thousands of times the entire energy output of our galaxy, making them some of the most luminous and energetic objects in the entire Universe.
 Of these very bright objects, 3C 273 is the brightest in our skies.
 If it was located 30 light-years from our own planet — roughly seven times the distance between Earth and Proxima Centauri, the nearest star to us after the Sun — it would still appear as bright as the Sun in the sky.

 WFPC2 was installed on Hubble during shuttle mission STS-125.
-It is the size of a small piano and was capable of seeing images in the visible, near-ultraviolet, and near-infrared parts of the spectrum.
+It is the size of a small piano and is capable of seeing images in the visible, near-ultraviolet, and near-infrared parts of the spectrum.